 The simple ingredients you need to make this Instant Pot beef stew recipe include:

-- Meat.
+• Meat.
 Organic or grass-fed beef stew meat is ideal if you can find it.
 Stew meat can be any tougher cut such as a beef chuck roast, round, sirloin, or brisket.
-The slow cooking allows these to become tender and moist, so choose whatever cut you can find!
+The slow cooking allows these to become tender and moist, so choose whatever one you can find!

-- Garlic.
-Fresh minced cloves of garlic are best.
+• Garlic.
+Fresh garlic cloves are best.
 Garlic powder may be substituted if that’s all you have.

 How to Make Beef Stew in the Instant Pot

-The basic steps for making Instant Pot beef stew are simple to follow.
-Please see the recipe card below for more detailed ingredient amounts.
+The basic steps for making Instant Pot beef stew are simple to follow:

 Sear the Meat